SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/ConnectionSettings_txt.md

   Possible values:

   - *GRPCConnection*: Supported from DataMiner 10.3.0/10.3.2 onwards.
-DataMiner will communicate using HTTPS via the API Gateway, using gRPC GZIP compression.
+DataMiner will communicate using HTTPS via the API Gateway, using gRPC.
 By default, this requires the use of the standard HTTPS port 443. <!-- RN 34983 -->

+  - *RemotingConnection*: .NET Remoting - Obsolete starting from 10.4.0/10.3.6 onwards.
+However, this will remain the default until .NET remoting is disabled by default <!-- RN 36196 - Once .NET Remoting gets disabled by default, an upgrade action will update these values to GRPCConnection while LegacyRemotingConnection types will be left as-is -->

-  - *RemotingConnection*: .NET Remoting.
+  - *LegacyRemotingConnection*: .NET Remoting.
+Use this to explicitly use .NET Remoting.

   - *WSConnection*: Web Services - deprecated from DataMiner 10.0.11 onwards.